 3. EAT: Beef Rendang, Fish Head Curry and Fried Smelly Beans...at places like DukuKala!
 Say hi to the amazingly talented young chef Zan Ho, who is a third generation Peranakan.

-4. SHOP: Enjoy Peranakan inspired art in your home and collect unique handmade prints by artist Jennifer Lim, whose work is inspired by her multicultural heritage.
+4. SHOP: Enjoy Peranakan inspired art in your home and collect unique artwork made by me!
+See a unique range of artwork inspired by this unique hybrid culture.

 5. WEAR: Sarongs or kebaya blouses from fashion designer Raymond Wong of Kim Choo Kueh Chang in Katong.
 Raymond also offers courses in Peranakan beading!

 There's so much to see and learn about Peranakan culture - these five are only a layer on the kueh lapis cake...so to speak!
 Get some for yourself at Chinta Manis!